CU-Boulder-CRDDS/data_bootcamp_2023/content/introduction.md

 ## Description

 As data-based research becomes a common practice, skills in data management, data analysis, and computational thinking are increasingly important for applied researchers.
-The Graduate Student Research Data Bootcamp will provide incoming and continuing graduate students with a gentle introduction to data and programming-related research tools that will increase their access to cutting-edge methods as they begin their programs and research.
-Topics covered include reproducible research (especially using containerization tools such as Docker); tools for collaboration and sharing  (using GitHub and GitHub Pages); data analysis and visualization fundamentals in Python and R; and an overview of data publishing and data management.
+The Center for Research Data and Digital Scholarship's Graduate Student Research Data Bootcamp aims to provide incoming and continuing graduate students with a gentle introduction to data and programming-related research tools that will increase their access to cutting-edge methods as they begin their programs and research.
+Topics covered include data management and data storage; tools for collaboration and sharing  (using GitHub and GitHub Pages); qualitative data; data ethics; data analysis and visualization fundamentals in Python and R; and an overview of data publishing and data management.

-At the conclusion of the Bootcamp, session recordings will be posted to each individual session page, as well as the main [Recordings](wrap-up/recordings.html) page (which is a sub-section of the [Wrap Up and Next Steps](wrap-up.html) page of the Bootcamp website).
-You can scroll through various session pages and sub-pages using the menu on your left.
+At the conclusion of the Bootcamp, participants are invited to earn a Bootcamp-related microcredential that certifies their competence in the topics that are covered.
+We will provide more information about this opportunity on the final day of the Bootcamp.